- Original article

-Dependence of clinical outcomes on the interval between Achilles tendon rupture (ATR) and surgery (patients who underwent surgical Achilles tendon repair within the first 2 days after trauma showed inferior clinical outcomes in terms of ATRS, Hannover score, and VAS scores for pain intensity and functional limitation compared to those who were operated on later than 48 h after trauma)
+Patients that were operated on within the first 2 days after Achilles tendon rupture (n = 31) showed inferior clinical outcomes in terms of AOFAS score, ATRS, and VAS score for functional limitation when compared to those who were operated on later than 48 h after trauma (n = 87) (Table 3).

 Based on the results of our study, one outcome-influencing factor could be timing of surgery: patients who were operated on later than 2 days after ATR scored significantly better than those who underwent immediate surgery within the first 48 h after trauma.
 As different phases of tendon healing are associated with different phases of inflammatory response , an altered expression pattern of inflammatory markers might be one possible explanation.
 To our knowledge, this is the first study to report such data.
 Unfortunately, we could not find a correlation between increasing preoperative time interval (ATR to surgery) and improved clinical outcome nor determine an optimal point of time for the operation.
 Until this finding is confirmed by other studies, these results must be interpreted with care, but they should prompt further studies on different phases of tendon healing.